UGI Corporation (UGI) Stock: A Value Analysis - News Heater

 UGI) stock’s latest price update

-The stock price of UGI Corporation (NYSE: UGI) has surged by 1.85 when compared to previous closing price of 26.45, but the company has seen a 2.94% gain in its stock price over the last five trading sessions.
+The stock of UGI Corporation (NYSE: UGI) has increased by 1.12 when compared to last closing price of 26.69.
+Despite this, the company has experienced a 2.04% gain in its stock price over the last five trading sessions.

 UGI’s Market Performance

-UGI Corporation (UGI) has seen a 2.94% rise in stock performance for the week, with a 1.85% gain in the past month and a -21.75% plunge in the past quarter.
-The volatility ratio for the week is 2.04%, and the volatility levels for the past 30 days are at 2.24% for UGI.
-The simple moving average for the last 20 days is 1.33% for UGI stock, with a simple moving average of -21.21% for the last 200 days.
+UGI Corporation (UGI) has experienced a 2.04% rise in stock performance for the past week, with a 0.52% rise in the past month, and a -20.34% drop in the past quarter.
+The volatility ratio for the week is 2.77%, and the volatility levels for the past 30 days are at 2.37% for UGI.
+The simple moving average for the last 20 days is 1.55% for UGI stock, with a simple moving average of -20.80% for the last 200 days.

 Analysts’ Opinion of UGI